metawork-studio/koala-documentation/_documentation/chapters/5-sequence/5.6/2-item.md

 ---
 ---

-{% flexible_image link=".png" alt="" %}
+{% flexible_image link="sample-keymode-icon.png" alt="Keyboard icon on the pad" %}

-Image: pads with keyboard icon

-Note: when keyboard mode is active, pads have a keyboard icon in the SAMPLE screen.
+When keyboard mode is active, the selected pad has a keyboard icon in the SAMPLE screen.
 Selecting another pad automatically switches that pad to keyboard mode.